davidbrodrick/virtualpi/README.md

   * Select the new app you created above.
   * Then go to a Slack channel and tag the app with a question e.g. `@WhateverYouCalledYourApp what is the meaning of this?`

+**NB: The app will only respond to mentions in a Slack channel, not to DMs.**

 An example interaction is shown below:
 ![alt text](images/MAVIS-IMBH.png "Example Slack interaction")